TaiwoOmael1/passivbot/README.md

 It operates on perpetual futures derivatives markets, automatically creating and cancelling limit buy and sell orders on behalf of the user.
 It does not try to predict future price movements, it does not use technical indicators, nor does it follow trends.
 Rather, it is a contrarian market maker, providing resistance to price changes in both directions, thereby "serving the market" as a price stabilizer.

 Passivbot's behavior may be backtested on historical price data, using the included backtester whose CPU heavy functions are written in Rust for speed.
-Also included is an optimizer, which finds better configurations by iterating thousands of backtests with different candidates, converging on the optimal ones with an evolutionary algorithm.
+Also included is an optimizer, which finds better configurations by iterating thousands of backtests with different candidates, converging on the oivbptimal ones with an evolutionary algorithm.

 ## Strategy